 Recommendation V.

-To strengthen the understanding of the impact of unintended GE presence in identity-preserved products, USDA should evaluate data it has gathered under Recommendation III regarding actual economic losses by farmers who grow crops for identity-preserved markets.
-If the Secretary determines based on such loss data that the situation warrants development of a compensation mechanism to help address such losses, the Secretary should implement such a mechanism based on a crop insurance model.
-The Secretary in his evaluation of the situation, should take into account domestic and global policy implications of instituting such a mechanism.
+[To strengthen the understanding of the impact of unintended GE presence in identity-preserved products, USDA should evaluate data it has gathered under Recommendation III regarding actual economic losses by farmers who grow crops for identity-preserved markets.
+If the Secretary[AO, KK: , in collaboration with other U.S. Agencies,][LeC: in consultation with other U.S. agencies] determines based on such loss data that the situation warrants development of a compensation mechanism to help address such losses, the Secretary should implement such a mechanism based on a crop insurance model.
+[The Secretary in his evaluation of the situation, should take into account domestic and global policy implications of instituting such a mechanism.][AO, KK: Prior to seeking to authority to implement the development of such a compensation mechanism, the Secretary should take into account domestic and global policy implications, as well as the potential trade/economic implications of instituting such a mechanism.]
 Any such insurance instrument, if created, should be made available to all identity-preserved producers on a voluntary basis for gene flow-related economic losses.

 Should the Secretary decide to establish a compensation mechanism for identity-preserved producers who suffer economic losses caused by unintended presence, the Committee believes the compensation mechanism should be modeled on existing crop insurance.
 To obtain compensation, a farmer would need to demonstrate: 1) prior intent to produce an identity-preserved product; 2) use of practices appropriate for the production of the product; 3) that the product specifications were reasonable and fell within the range of insurable products set forth in the insurance product; and 4) that an actual financial loss was incurred and the magnitude of that loss.
 Only those farmers who obtained such insurance prior to planting a crop would be eligible to receive such compensation if the above criteria were met.
 USDA should enlist the assistance of its Office of the Chief Economist to ensure that the program is designed in such a way that it minimizes any potential adverse impacts on innovation or trade.